Schecher1/Minecraft-Server-Creator/README.md

 ## How to Download:

-Go to the "DOWNLOAD" folder and download any version.
-Or [press here](https://github.com/Schecher1/Minecraft-Server-Creator/raw/master/DOWNLOAD/Latest%20Version.zip) to download if you want the latest one
+Go to the "Releases" and download any version.
+Or [press here](https://github.com/Schecher1/Minecraft-Server-Creator/releases/download/Minecraft-Server-Creator-Ver-1.0.0.1/Program.zip) to download if you want the latest one

 ## Features:

 ✔️ Step by step								<br />
-✔ automatic downloader						<br />
+✔️ automatic downloader						<br />
 ✔️ user-friendly / beginner-friendly		<br />
 ✔️ requires NO installation, just start it	<br />